When to Leave Carrd, Linktree, or Stan Store

 A properly-built site does four things none of these tools can:

-• Gets found in Google for search terms your customers actually use
+- Gets found in Google for the search terms your customers actually use

-For most solopreneurs leaving Carrd, Linktree, or Stan Store, a one-page site is a reasonable first step.
+For most solopreneurs leaving Carrd, Linktree, or Stan Store, a one-page site is the right first step.
 It's fast to build, costs less, and answers the main question any visitor has: who you are and what you do.
-A multi-page site makes sense once you have multiple services, want to rank for different terms, or need a blog.
+A multi-page site makes sense once you have multiple services, want to rank for different search terms, or need a blog.

 If you tried Wix or Squarespace before landing on one of these tools, that path has its own pitfalls.

-If you're not sure which one fits where your business is now, the instant quote calculator gives you a price and a recommendation in under two minutes.
+If you're not sure which option fits where your business is right now, the instant quote calculator gives you a price in under two minutes.
+No email required.

 When should I leave Carrd?

-Leave Carrd when you need to show up in Google search results, add more than one page, or when your business has grown past what a single-page starter template can represent.
+When you need to show up in Google search results, add more than one page, or when the business has outgrown what a single-page starter template can represent.
+Carrd is a fine place to start.
+It's not a place to stay.

 Is Linktree the same as a website?